S & J Nursery’s Guide to Growing

 – Azalea shrubs will need acid plant food made for Azaleas for best results.

-- Azaleas will need supplimental irrigation during times of excessive heat or
+– Azaleas will need supplemental irrigation during times of excessive heat or drought.

 – IMPORTANT: If planting shrubs in heavy clay soils that hold allot of water